andersbjorkland/andersbjorkland.github.io/content/articles/elixir/optimizing-travel-routes-applying-genetic-algorithms/index.md

 One could say such everyday problems are more fun when applying algorithms to solve them, and I am looking for a reason to pull out my algorithmic toolbox.
 It's a fair statement!
 I recently put a new tool in that toolbox and I've been on the lookout for a reason to go nuts with it.

 There are some interesting tools I can use, but there is a specific one I'm on the lookout for.
-So let me just quitcklu rifle through it:
+So let me just quickly rifle through it:

 * **Brute force**: The hammer of all hammers, *brute forcing* is not elegant but it gets the job done... eventually.
 If we were to use brute force to solve TSP we would be calculating each possible solution and then select the best one.
 The number of possible solutions to TSP is given by the formula `(n-1)!/2`.
 It's a factorial representing each possible combination of visits to the cities, and as it loops back to the beginning, the direction of the loop does not matter.
 So if the salesman had to visit `18` cities, this would be `(18-1)!/2)` which comes out to <code>1.8 × 10<sup>14</sup></code> possible solutions.
 It's entirely possible, but I rifle on.